cheshire137/competiwatch/README.md

 played, whether you played on a weekday or weekend, and notes for each game.
 Allows you to import past seasons from a spreadsheet as well as export your data.

+[Donations are welcome](https://www.patreon.com/cheshire137) to help pay for server costs.

 ## Screenshots

 ![Screenshot of match history](https://raw.githubusercontent.com/cheshire137/competiwatch/master/screenshot-top.png)